Mama’s Chicken and Cheese Enchiladas! A simple and comforting green chile enchilada dinner that will be on the table in no time.

 - Toppings – Be sure to add all the toppings like: lettuces, avocado, tomato, onion and salsa.
 And, if you’re interested in a homemade salsa recipe, please give my Fresh Garden Salsa a try.

-And, for more delicious recipes, please check these out:
+And, for more delicious recipes, please give these a try:

 - Easy Southwest Chicken Enchiladas